Skip to content

 Remarks:

-• The AzureAD01 isn't a fixed value.
+• The AzureIdP isn't a fixed value.
 Pick anything that makes it clear for you.
-We strongly suggest to use the value as the filename too.
+You can use it as the filename too.

 Azure AD / Entra ID is a moving target